Climate Change and Definition*

 Fig. 1.1.
 Temperature trends by region.
 Red circles are positive values and indicate warming while blue circles are negative values and show cooling.
 No color represents no change.
 The size of the circles depicts the amount of increase or decrease with amounts from the smallest to the largest of .2, .4, .6, .8., and 1.0 degrees centigrade per decade, where 1 degree Centigrade equals 1.8 degrees Fahrenheit.
 (3rd IPCC) See References for the sources of figures. |

-That may not seem like much, but consider that the current global average surface temperature of the Earth is about 15 degrees Centigrade (59 degrees Fahrenheit.)
-During the last ice age this value was about 9 degrees Centigrade (48 degrees Fahrenheit.)
-The difference in the global average surface temperature between the last ice age and now is only about 6 degrees Centigrade (10.8 degrees Fahrenheit.)
-This small change in temperature is why climate scientists worry about an increase in the global average surface temperature of 2 or 3 degrees.
-Such an increase will cause much damage to the earth and the creatures that live on it.
+In an inspection of Figure 1.1 for the years 1976 to 2000 the most striking feature is that most of the elemental areas are red, i.e., the changes are positive.
+The climate change for the vast majority of the elemental areas spread over the earth is warming.
+Because of regional effects a few of the elemental areas are experiencing cooling.
+This is not unusual.
+But it should be obvious to everyone that the average of all of the values in Fig. 1.1 will be a positive number.
+It should be clear that our planet is experiencing global warming.
+When an analysis is made of data over a recent period of 100 years it is found that the global average surface temperature of the earth has increased by 1.4 degrees Fahrenheit (0.8 degrees Centigrade).
+That may not seem like much, but consider that the current global average surface temperature of the Earth is about 59 degrees Fahrenheit (15 degrees Centigrade).
+During the last ice age this value was about 48 degrees Fahrenheit (9 degrees Centigrade).
+The difference in the global average surface temperature between the last ice age and now is only about 11 degrees Fahrenheit (6 degrees Centigrade).
+This small change in temperature for such drastically different climates is why climate scientists worry about an increase in the global average surface temperature of 3.6 degrees Fahrenheit (2 degrees Centigrade).
+Such an increase will cause considerable damage to the Earth and the creatures that live on it.
 Another big worry is that of the increase in the global average surface temperature over the last century, as much as three-quarters of it occurred in the last 30 years (Hansen, 2009.)
 The rate of warming is increasing, and that is not good news.
-We will examine this further in the following pages.
+The global distribution in elemental area surface temperature changes from 1901 to 2012 is shown in Fig. 1.2.
+Note that some parts of the Earth have warmed a lot more than other parts.

 There is an enormous amount of evidence that shows that the Earth is warming.
 We consider that next.